TVA, Other Agencies To Conduct Nuclear Exercise

-ATHENS, Ala. – The Tennessee Valley Authority, along with other federal, state and local agencies will conduct an emergency preparedness exercise for Browns Ferry Nuclear Plant on Wednesday, Dec.
-7.
+SPRING CITY, Tenn. – TVA and other federal, state and local agencies will conduct a regularly scheduled emergency preparedness exercise for Watts Bar Nuclear Plant on Wednesday, June 10.

-The exercise will involve about 1,000 TVA and state of Alabama employees and emergency responders in Lauderdale, Lawrence, Limestone, Madison and Morgan counties.
+The exercise will involve about 1,000 TVA and state of Tennessee employees and emergency responders in McMinn, Meigs and Rhea counties.
 Residents of these counties may see radiological monitoring teams or other responders in action as part of the exercise and may hear on-site and off-site sirens sound.
-In addition, the drill will include a Joint Information Center at Calhoun Community's College Fine Arts building.

 Representatives of the Federal Emergency Management Agency and the Nuclear Regulatory Commission will evaluate responders on the appropriateness of their actions to ensure the health and safety of the public.